simulkade/FVTool/README.md

 ## Other codes
 I have a PVT tool (phase equilibrium calculations) in matlab, which is not ready to be shared yet.
 The code must be commented and revised.
 That's the reason that you get a warning when you run the FVToolStartUp script.

+## Questions and bug reports
+You can ask your questions here or in [my blog] (http://www.simulkade.com).
+I truly appreciate your feedback and/or contribution.